rhicarmel/rhicarmel/README.md

 # Hi, I’m Rhi 👩🏻‍💻✨

-I’m an aspiring data scientist with the heart of a visionary and the mind of a scientist.
+I’m an aspiring data scientist, a visionary at heart and an analyst by nature.

-Currently completing a data science bootcamp with **Triple Ten**.
-I’m building a portfolio that blends **environmental science, astronomy, and research-driven exploration**—fields where I believe data has the power to uncover meaning, tell better stories, and drive responsible innovation.

 I’m especially drawn to projects that combine data with purpose, whether that’s tracking climate change, mapping the cosmos, or making complex patterns easier to understand.